The Rapture - Core Argument Against Pre-Tribulation Rapture

 1 Thessalonians 4:16-18 (LITV) "Because the Lord Himself shall come down from Heaven with a commanding shout of an archangel's voice, and with God's trumpet.
 And the dead in Christ will rise first.
 [17] Then we who remain alive will be caught up [harpazo] together with them in the clouds to a meeting with the Lord in the air.
 And so we will always be with the Lord.
 [18] So, then, comfort each other with these words."

-The second resurrection, “…the ones having practiced evil…” (John 5:29), will occur at the end of the Millennial Reign prior to the Great White Throne Judgment:
+The resurrection to judgment, “…the ones having practiced evil…” (John 5:29), will occur at the end of the Millennial Reign prior to the Great White Throne Judgment:

 Revelation 20:11-15 (LITV) "And I saw a Great White Throne, and the One sitting on it, from whose face the earth and the heaven fled; and a place was not found for them.
 [12] And I saw the dead, the small and the great, standing before God.
 And books were opened.
 And another Book was opened, which is the Book of Life.
 And the dead were judged out of the things written in the books, according to their works.
 [13] And the sea gave up the dead in it.
 And death and hell [G86 – hades] gave up the dead in them.
 And they were each judged according to their works.
 [14] And death and hell [G86 – hades] were thrown into the Lake of Fire.
 This is the second death.
 [15] And if anyone was not found having been written in the Book of Life, he was thrown into the Lake of Fire."